zeta-chain/protocol-contracts-ton/README.md

 # ZetaChain TON Protocol Contracts

-Contracts of official protocol contracts deployed by the core ZetaChain team.
+Contracts of official protocol contracts deployed by the core ZetaChain team to facilitate cross-chain operations using TON (The Open Network) and other chains.

+## Supported operations

+- `deposit` - deposit TON to the Gateway contract
+- `deposit_and_call` - deposit TON to the Gateway contract and call a contract on the EVM side
+- `withdraw` - withdraw TON from the Gateway contract

 ## ⚠️ Important Notice